Mathématique: Chapter 4

 He needed to get this thing done.

-Young ignored the question, shut the door to Rush’s apartment, and tried the handle.
-With the spring-lock activated, it failed to turn.
-Hopefully, the mathematician didn’t have his keys on him.
+Young shouldered the door open, grabbed the guy by the upper arm, and hauled him out of his apartment.
+He shut the door and tried the handle.
+It failed to turn.
+Hopefully the mathematician didn’t have his keys on him.

-Sorry, hotshot, Young mentally apologized.
+Sorry, hotshot, Young apologized.
 You really don’t belong in this world of xenopolitical intrigue, do you?
 You belong in front of a chalkboard.
-Don’t help people who you think might be abducting you.
+Don’t help people you think might be abducting you.

-“I can’t hear a fucking thing,” Rush said, too loudly.
-“Why, exactly, did you—”
+“I can’t hear a fuckin’ thing,” Rush said, still way too loud.
+“Why—”

 Young spun him around and clamped a hand over his mouth.
 Hard.